Astrolysis/web/content/english/_index.md

     - title : "Energy"
       images:
       - "images/service-energy.jpg"
       content : "Have you considered the transformative impact of satellite data and aerial imagery in the energy industry?
 In the oil and gas sector, these technologies are paving the way for more efficient exploration and monitoring.
 By analyzing satellite images, companies can identify promising exploration sites, monitor their pipelines for potential leaks, and even predict equipment maintenance needs.
 It's estimated that this could lead to a reduction in operational costs of up to 20%, improving both the bottom line and environmental safety."
       # button:
       #   enable : true
       #   label : "Check it out"
+      #   link : "#"

+    - title : "Military"
+      images:
+      - "images/service-military.jpg"
+      content : "Description here"
+      # button:
+      #   enable : true
+      #   label : "Check it out"